 Set Up and Prepare

 Prepare for painting: Ready easels, fill paint pots with many colors, add one paintbrush to each pot, and get out the painting shirts.
-(At the beginning of the school year I ask parents to send to school any extra mens, old, short-sleeve shirts for use in our Painting Center.
+(At the beginning of the school year, I ask parents to send to school any extra old mens' short-sleeve shirts for use in our Painting Center.
 Students put their arms in the shirt so that the shirt back covers the front of their body.
-Students can put these on themselves as no buttoning is needed.)
+Students can put them on themselves, as no buttoning is needed.)

 Step 1: Read the story, Planting A Rainbow, by Lois Ehlert

 Step 2: Discuss the different types of flowers.
 Compare and contrast the flowers in the story by color, size, and leaf shape.

 Step 3: Have each child paint a giant flower.
 (Not everyone can paint at once.
 This can be a Center Rotation activity or a "Paint and Fetch" activity.
 When children come to the painting area, they cross out their own name that is posted on a list in the Center.
 After they have painted, they "fetch" the next child on the list.
 This same technique can be used for providing computer time for each child.)